Article

 Resolving Lab Construction Delays and Defects

-The construction of a new laboratory or the renovation of an existing one is a complex undertaking that requires meticulous planning, execution, and oversight.
+The construction of a laboratory is a multifaceted process that demands technical expertise, precision planning, and seamless coordination across disciplines.
+Whether it's a new lab set up, reinstatement of a lab space, or upgrading to a GMP-compliant lab, the stakes are high.
 Delays and defects are common occurrences in lab construction projects, often leading to budget overruns, project schedule disruptions, and compromised functionality.
 These issues can significantly impact the research and development activities of a scientific organization, hindering its progress and competitiveness.

 The root causes of lab construction delays and defects are multifaceted and can stem from various factors, including inadequate planning, poor communication, insufficient expertise, and unforeseen circumstances.
 Addressing these challenges requires a comprehensive approach that involves proactive measures, effective communication channels, and a strong emphasis on quality control throughout the project lifecycle.